High Voltage Code

 As you see, I simply soldered two extra wires to the springs of the battery holder.
 Just make sure you don't melt the holder itself.

-Next, we're going to solder those wires to PCM and at the end everything should look something like this.
+Next, we're going to solder those wires to BMS and at the end everything should look something like this.

 Battery Pack done